 To try to re-ignite my fitness motivation I decided that it was time for some new gym gear.
-Yes I know it may seem a bit gimmocky but I figured some new sneaks may encourage me to get moving again, or so I told myself anyway.
+Yes, I know it may seem a bit gimmicky but I figured some new sneaks may encourage me to get moving again, or so I told myself anyway.
 Any excuse.
-If you read this blog often you will know that I have quite a soft spot for Nike, in fact I am slightly obsessed with their classics (many of which continue to be re-invented) and their modern cutting edge designs.
+If you read this blog often you will know that I have quite a soft spot for Nike, in fact, I am slightly obsessed with their classics (many of which continue to be re-invented) and their modern cutting edge designs.

-Flyknit is one of Nike’s most innovative and game-changing shoe designs in recent years and certainly as far as my memory goes – the make up is unlike any other!
+Flyknit is one of Nike’s most innovative and game-changing shoe designs in recent years and certainly as far as my memory goes – the makeup is unlike any other!
 I opted for the Nike Free 4.0 model where the emphasis is on the person wearing the shoe before anything else.
 Complex data from the Nike lab revealed some interesting facts about the way the foot reacts with the ground, this led to the introduction of hexagonal flex grooves on the outsole.
-This new grid promotes an easier and multi directional flexibility but maintains good traction and grip as you move.
+This new grid promotes easier and multi-directional flexibility but maintains good traction and grip as you move.

 Now I have no excuse for getting fit for summer.
 Fancy new gym equipment and fancy new gym gear.
 Time to get myself moving!